 This will be an excellent opportunity for students to earn money as a part-time job, as well as give back to their communities and build their resumes.

 Training will be provided to selected candidates by each school division; therefore, no experience is necessary.
 We are strongly seeking junior/senior-level undergraduate and graduate students.
 Pay rates vary by school division but average $65-$75 per day.
 Students may set their own schedule but should commit to substituting a minimum of four days per month.

 REAL (Relevant, Experiential and Applied Learning)

-REAL stands for Relevant, Experiential and Applied Learning, and is shorthand for VCU’s experiential learning initiative.
-It is a student-centered and faculty-driven answer to a challenge given by President Rao to ensure that every VCU graduate has at least one high-quality, experiential and career-focused learning experience during their time at VCU.
+REAL is VCU’s experiential learning initiative.
+It's a student-centered and faculty-driven answer to a challenge given by President Rao to ensure that every VCU graduate has at least one high-quality, experiential and career-focused learning experience during their time at VCU.